XantreDev/article-css-in-js/README.md

 updateDynamicStyles(component);
 ```

-## Why `styled` hoc abstraction is a mess
+## The Hurdles of `styled` HOC

-Basicly it provides opportunity to encapsulate styles with HTML element
+At its core, `styled` offers a way to encapsulate styles within HTML elements.

 ```ts
 const Button = styled.button`